 What do I need to do if I am planning to travel abroad?

-- Contact your own Consulate to determine what travel precautions they suggest.
+- Contact your own Consulate to determine what travel precautions they suggest;

-- Contact the U.S. Department of State website to view travel advisories: http://travel.state.gov/
+- Contact the U.S. Department of State website to view travel advisories: http://travel.state.gov/ ;

-- Speak to an Immigration Advisor at ISS if you have any concerns about travel.
+- Speak to an Immigration Advisor at ISS if you have any concerns about travel;

 What documents do I need to take with me when I travel?

 Be sure to carry the following documents with you whether you travel within the U.S. (outside of Wichita Falls) or abroad:

 Do I need to renew my visa if I travel abroad?

-If your non-immigrant visa stamp has expired, you will have to apply for a new visa to re-enter the U.S., unless you will be using Automatic Visa Revalidation.
+If your non-immigrant visa stamp has expired, you will have to apply for a new visa to re-enter the U.S., unless you will be using Automatic Visa Revalidation;

 What if I travel to Mexico, Canada or the Caribbean?

-If you plan to travel to a country that is contiguous* to the U.S. (but not Cuba!) and you intend to stay there less than 30 days and will not apply for a new U.S. visa, you may re-enter the U.S. on an expired visa stamp (this regulation is knows as Automatic Visa Revalidation).
-Please note that citizens of Iraq, Iran, Syria, Libya, Sudan, North Korea, and Cuba will not be allowed to re-enter the U.S. with an expired U.S. visa stamp, even if the trip is to a contiguous country.
+- If you plan to travel to a country that is contiguous* to the U.S. (but not Cuba!) and you intend to stay there less than 30 days, you will not need to apply for a new U.S. visa, and you may re-enter the U.S. on an expired visa stamp (this regulation is known as Automatic Visa Revalidation) as long as you are in active F-1 status.

 How does Automatic Visa Revalidation work?